 If you’re headed to South Korea to check out both the cherry blossoms and their beautiful beaches, then head on over to Gyeongpo in Gangneung, Gangwon.

-Located on the country’s east coast, this relaxing oasis allows you to enjoy the sun, the sea, and the spectacular cherry blossom trees at the height of their blossoming season – make sure you’re at the center of the Gyeongpodae Pavilion for the best views!
+Located along the country’s east coast, this relaxing oasis allows you to enjoy the sun, the sea, and the spectacular cherry blossom trees at the height of their blossoming season.
+Make sure you’re at the center of the Gyeongpodae Pavilion for the best views!

 What if I told you that you can enjoy the cherry blossom trees while running a marathon at the same time?
-If you can run 42-km and want to take in the flowers, then sign up for the Gyeongju Cherry Blossom Marathon!
-There are half-course and 10-km course runs available.
+If you can run 42km and want to take in the flowers, then sign up for the Gyeongju Cherry Blossom Marathon!
+There are half-course and 10-km course runs available, too.

 Before you start exploring, fuel up and indulge in some mouth-watering Korean street food!